rambasnet/kattis-cli/README.md

 ### Test a solution locally

-- currently supported languages: Python 3, C++
+- currently supported languages: Python 3, C++, NodeJS
 - make sure python is in your PATH
 - make sure python files have first line shebang: !/usr/bin/env python3
     - or have extensions .py3